 •Insane / Drunk persons

-Contracts entered into insane persons other than for necessaries are voidable at the option of the aggrieved person.
-Such a person is bound a contract for necessaries and must pay a reasonable price for them.
+Contracts entered into by insane persons other than for necessaries are voidable at the option of the aggrieved person.
+Such a person is bound by a contract for necessaries and must pay a reasonable price for them.
 An insane person can make valid contracts during lucid intervals..
 Before an insane person can escape liability on a contract, it must be proved that at the time of the contract:

 - He was suffering from mental disability

 - The other contracting party was aware of the fact A drunkard is treated as an insane person.